awsdocs/aws-secrets-manager-docs/doc_source/manage_delete-secret.md

 You can't delete a primary secret if it is replicated to other Regions\.
 First delete the replicas, then delete the primary secret\.
 When you delete a replica, it is deleted immediately\.

 You can't directly delete a version of a secret\.
-Instead, you remove all staging labels from the secret using the AWS CLI or AWS SDK\.
-This marks the secret as deprecated, and then Secrets Manager can automatically delete the version in the background\.
+Instead, you remove all staging labels from the version using the AWS CLI or AWS SDK\.
+This marks the version as deprecated, and then Secrets Manager can automatically delete the version in the background\.

 If you don't know whether an application still uses a secret, you can create an Amazon CloudWatch alarm to alert you to any attempts to access a secret during the recovery window\.
 For more information, see [Monitor secrets scheduled for deletion](monitoring_cloudwatch_deleted-secrets.md)\.